PsiaeStudio/MLToolBox/README.md

 ### Will this app stay relevant after mod support is out ?
 Yes, even more.

-### Does this project accept contribution ?
+### Does this project accept source code contribution ?
-Yes, I'm not as experienced as you might expect, there will be plenty of open issue from me and others and you will be properly credited
+Yes, but only for open issues, you will be properly credited.